Setup

 )

 LC-MS level 1 approaches are often combined with tandem mass spectrometry yielding one or several fragment spectra per selected LC-MS peak to allow compound confirmation or identification.
-Selection of parent-ions can be targeted by i.e. a peak inclusion lists or untargeted by i.e. Top N approaches selecting the N most intense m/z signals of ms level 1 spectrum for fragmentation.
-The emzed ms2 module features assigning fragmentation spectra to their corresponding LC-MS level one peaks with
+Selection of parent ions can be targeted by e.g. a peaks inclusion list or untargeted by e.g. Top N approaches selecting the N most intense m/z signals of MS level 1 spectrum for fragmentation.
+The emzed ms2 module features assigning fragmentation spectra to their corresponding LC-MS level 1 peaks with function attach_ms2_spectra

 emzed.ms2.attach_ms2_spectra(peak_table, mode='union', mz_tolerance=0.0013, print_final_report=True,)